datstartup/ubuntuopenbox/lessons/m12-prerequisites-install-and-configure-virtualbox.md

 comments: true
 ---

-Looking back, Virualbox has been the most important discover to help me to take the next step into the Linux world.
-With it I can freely create a lot of virtual machines to test many Linux distributions.
+Looking back, Virualbox has been the most important discover for my next step into the Linux world because I can freely create a virtual machine to test any Linux distribution.

 Virtualbox also allows me to reset the virtual machine back to any of its previous saving points (“snapshot”).
-This way, I will have another chance if I screw up something.
+I always have other chances if I screw up something.

-Given all that, I recommend you to try this guide on a virtual machine prior to on a real machine.
+Given all that, I recommend you to try this guide on a virtual machine prior to on your real system.

 Here is my video that show you how to install a Virtualbox: